Languages of the Isle of Man: Manx

 The Manx language is a Celtic language of the Goidelic subdivision, and descendant of Old Irish.
 It is sometimes called Manx Gaelic to distinguish it from the local variety of English.

 The language was historically the dominant one on the island, but fell out of general use during the twentieth century.
 Following the death of Ned Maddrell in 1974, Manx is now considered to be "critically endangered".
-At the present time, less than one hundred children receive their education exclusively in Manx.
+At the present time, fewer than one hundred children receive their education exclusively in Manx.
 There are an additional 1,689 second-language speakers, comprising 2.2% of the population of the Isle of Man.
 The language has been offered in public schools since 1992.

 English language

 The English language has replaced Manx as the dominant language on the island.
 The native dialect is known as Anglo-Manx or Manx English, and has been employed by a number of the island's more notable writers such as T.E.
 Brown and "Cushag". which distinguishes itself by considerable influence and a large number of loanwords and phrases from Manx Gaelic.
 However, this dialect is being supplanted by other dialects of English, especially from north west England.

 For formal purposes British English is the usual form of English used in the Isle of Man.
-For many years, the BBC has been the main broadcaster to the island, and many English people have settled in the IOM.
+For many years, the BBC has been the main broadcaster to the island, and many English people, and those from other parts of the United Kingdom, have settled in the island.

 Forms of Irish English can also be heard on the island, from both Dublin and Belfast.
-The island has traditionally had many Irish tourists, and settlers.
+The island has historically had many Irish tourists, and settlers.